mobrandtech/offertest-docs/offertest-api.md

 ### Supported Carriers

-If you need more carriers please send an email to support@mobrand.net
+If you need a carrier that is not in the list please send an email to support@mobrand.net

 | Carrier | Country |
 | ------------- |-------------|